What to wear?

 - Sun hat

-- Suncream - its expensive in Costa Rica
+- Suncream - it is expensive in Costa Rica

 - Insect repellent